Seahawks’ DK Metcalf blames his ‘lack of preparation’ vs. Rams; Jamal Adams limited in practice

 It was Adams’ first on-field work of any kind since he tore a quad tendon in the 2022 season opener on Sept.
 12 against Denver.

-Carroll said before practice that the expectation is that Witherspoon will play this week, while for Adams, this is the beginning of finding out where he is and getting back on the road to playing down the road, with no set ETA for when that may be.
+Carroll said before practice that the expectation is that Witherspoon will play this week.
+For Adams, this is the beginning of finding out where he is and getting back on the road to playing down the road, with no ETA.

 Carroll reiterated that Witherspoon — the fifth overall pick out of Illinois — has to make it through the week with no setbacks.
-But he indicated that if that happens, Witherspoon will make his debut against the Lions.
+He indicated that if that happens, Witherspoon will make his debut against the Lions.

 Witherspoon spoke to reporters before practice, and when asked if he’s 100%, said, “I feel like I’m ready.”

-Witherspoon had been working as the starting nickel corner before his injury, which was not related to a hamstring injury that had him limited some during the offseason program.
-But Carroll said he could also get some looks at the left cornerback spot, where Tre Brown started against the Rams, with Michael Jackson also rotating in some.
+Witherspoon was working as the starting nickel corner before his injury, which was not related to a hamstring injury that limited him during the offseason program.
+Carroll said he could also get some looks at the left cornerback spot, where Tre Brown started against the Rams, with Michael Jackson rotating in.

-Witherspoon said having to watch the opener was frustrating.
+Witherspoon said watching the opener was frustrating.

 “It’s been a test of my patience,” he said.
 “It’s my first time dealing with an injury like this.
 It’s just been prolonged longer than I thought it would be.
 I’m just trusting the process, trying to get through it.”

-— Three players sat out practice Wednesday: OT Charles Cross (toe), DL Mike Morris (shoulder) and OLB Boye Mafe (knee).
-But Carroll indicated during his pre-practice presser that only Charles Cross and Abraham Lucas (who was placed on IR later in the day) were in danger of missing Sunday’s game.
+- Three players sat out practice Wednesday: OT Charles Cross (toe), DL Mike Morris (shoulder) and OLB Boye Mafe (knee).
+But Carroll said during his pre-practice presser that only Charles Cross and Abraham Lucas (who was placed on IR later in the day) were in danger of missing Sunday’s game.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.